-chan% A channel number in the current XY view.
-The first channel is number 1. -1 is also allowed, meaning all channels.

-join% If present, this is the new joining method of the channel.
+- chan% A channel number in the current XY view.
+The first channel is number 1. -1 is also allowed, meaning all channels. - join% If present, this is the new joining method of the channel.
 If this is omitted, no change is made.
-The data point joining methods are:

-- 0 Not joined by lines (this is the default joining method) - 1 Joined by lines.
-The line styles are set by XYDrawMode(). - 2 Joined by lines, the last data point is connected to the first data point. - 3 Not joined by lines, but the channel data is filled with the channel fill colour. - 4 Joined by lines and filled with the channel fill colour set by XYColour().
+The data point joining methods are: - 0 Not joined by lines (this is the default joining method) - 1 Joined by lines.
+The line styles are set by XYDrawMode(). - 2 Joined by lines, the last data point is connected to the first data point.

+- 3 Not joined by lines, but the channel data is filled with the channel fill colour. - 4 Joined by lines and filled with the channel fill colour set by XYColour() - 5 Draw as histogram with a baseline at zero, filled with the channel fill colour.